edoardoSangiorgi/pyes/README.md

 # pyes
-A personal library of utils functions and classes in python
+A personal library of utils functions and classes for data processing

+## Uses:
+- Machine Learning
+- Data Science
+- Deep Learning

 ## Structure